Academic Advising FAQ

 - Students should not wait until last minute to schedule their required appointments.
 After the mid-point of the semester advisors' calendars fill-up so students that procrastinate may need to wait a week or more to see their advisor.

 Individual appointments are opportunities for students to meet with their assigned advisors for 30 minutes to receive advising assistance.
 Advising appointments must be made in advance and can only be with the student's assigned advisor.
-Walk-in advising are for students that are not assigned to a specific advisor.
-Students that are eligible for walk-in hours may obtain 15 minute, same day appointments with LTSC advisors on a first-come first-served basis.
-Walk-in hours are published on the office's calendar.
+Drop-in advising are for students that are not assigned to a specific advisor.
+Students that are eligible for drop-in hours may obtain 15 minute, same day appointments with LTSC advisors on a first-come first-served basis.
+Drop-in hours are published on the office's calendar.

 All LTSC students are required to complete and have a Four Semester Plan approved before their advising block will be lifted each semester.
 Every degree granting major has a Four Year Academic Plan that students can use as a guide to complete the Four Semester Plan.